 Coronation Street spoilers follow.

-Coronation Street airs these scenes on Monday, March 8 and Wednesday, March 10 at 7.30pm and 8.30pm on ITV.
+Coronation Street airs on Mondays, Wednesdays and Fridays from 7.30pm on ITV.

 Digital Spy now has a newsletter – sign up to get it sent straight to your inbox.